awentzonline/image-analogies/README.md

     them into one image (slower/more memory but maybe more accurate)
  * --model Select the patch matching model ('patchmatch' or 'brute') patchmatch is the default and requires less GPU memory but is less accurate then brute.
+ * --nstyle-w Weight for neural style loss between A' and B'

-The analogy loss is the amount of influence of B -> A -> A' -> B'.
+ * --nstyle-layers Comma-separated list of layer names to be used for the neural style The analogy loss is the amount of influence of B -> A -> A' -> B'.
 It's a structure-preserving mapping of Image B into A' via A.